wei120698598/res-shrink-gradle-plugin/README.md

         }
     }
 ```
 Step 2.
-Apply the plugin in your app build.gralde
+Apply the plugin in your application build.gralde
 ```groovy
     apply plugin: 'img2webp'
 ```